youngdm/Digibog_PDM_WRR2017/README.md

 4. Column status (active, boundary column, or inactive) - 040_DigiBog_BB_IN_column_status.txt
 5. Base altitude for peat columns - 050_DigiBog_BB_IN_baltitude.txt

-*Note these net rainfall and temperature file time series have been randomly generated and are not the same files that were used in the publication.
+*Note these net rainfall and temperature time series files have been randomly generated and are not the same files that were used in the publication.
+In this version of the model, the mean annual temperature is used for the plant litter productivity function and must be added to the user-defined input file (010_DigiBog_BB_IN_information.txt).